PolymeshAssociation/polymesh-private-dev-env/README.md

 This set of services should allow for testing most integrations.

 Bear in mind that it will take a couple of minutes during the first run to set up everything.
-Once the polymesh-rest-api-init container exits (it will print a message that the setup is completed), you should be good to go.
+Once the polymesh-private-rest-api-init container exits (it will print a message that the setup is completed), you should be good to go.

 The following signers, with keys stored in Vault, are created and can be used to sign transactions.
 They will have proper CDD claim and some POLYX.